Project-Platypus/Platypus/docs/getting-started.rst

 a tuple (two lists) for the objectives and constraints.

 Constraints may also be defined as functions.
 Create the function and provide the function object itself as the constraint.
-The function will receive the value to be evaluated as its only parameter.
+The function will be evaluated for each decision variable and will receive the decision variable value as its only parameter.
 The function must return 0 if the constraint is feasible and anything else if it is not feasible.
 The constraint function is **not** provided information on which decision variable is being evaluated, however, so if your constraints interact, you may need to preprocess your constraint in a subclass of `Problem` and then return the appropriate value in your contraint function.

 The final population could contain infeasible and dominated solutions if the number of function evaluations was insufficient (e.g. ``algorithm.Run(100)``).